-About a year ago, a friend shared this thought with me about spending money wisely, and it stuck with me to this day:
+A year ago, a friend shared this tip about how to spend money wisely, and it stuck with me to this day:

 “Spending money wisely is the trick to improving your financial situation and creating wealth.”
 He said, “If you can learn to master your purchases, you can begin to master your finances.”